Criscoll/dungeon-crawl/README.md

 # Project

-You have received a request from a client for an application for the playing of dungeon-style puzzles.
-With a partner from your lab class, you will follow an agile development process to design and implement a desktop Java application that satisfies the requirements of the client (see below).
-The final piece of software you deliver is expected to be of professional quality, user-friendly, and demonstrate the knowledge and skills you have acquired in this course.
+A dungeon style puzzle game developed for the UNSW course COMP2511 (Object Oriented Design & Programming).
+My partner and I were tasked with developing this project using an agile methodology.

 ### Dungeon layout

-To be specific, the layout of each dungeon is defined by a grid of squares, each of which may contain one or more entities.
+The layout of each dungeon is defined by a grid of squares, each of which may contain one or more entities.
 The different types of entities are as follows:

 | Entity               | Example                                 | Description                                                                                                                                                                                                                                                                   |
 | -------------------- | --------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |